 Distarch Phosphate (E1412) provides unique textures and improved mouthfeel to a wide range of food applications.
 PURITY™ D and TEXTAID® A are both E1412 products that can be used to create consumer-preferred textures.
 PURITY™ D provides a smooth, short texture when hot and sets to a sort, tender gel upon cooling, especially in low pH foods.
 This product is often used in fruit gels, bakery and cream fillings.

-Phosphated Distarch Phosphate (E1413) helps to stabilize the consistency of a product when frozen and thawed.
+Phosphated Distarch Phosphate (E1413) helps to stabilise the consistency of a product when frozen and thawed.
 PRECISA® 680 is an E1413 modified starch, designed to increase yield in cheese production with whey separation processing or to save raw materials.
 With its very high retention rate, it maintains the high quality of the whey stream and provides great yield improvement without changing the cheese texture.

 Acetylated Starch (E1420) is a modified starch that’s mainly used as a thickening agent.
 It’s is also stable at high temperatures and low pH.
 CRISP FILM™ and CheeseApp 70 are examples of this type of modified starch.
+CRISP FILM™ is used to impart internal bonding strength and texture for formed potato, meat, and vegetable products.
+It can also increase crispiness and reduce moisture loss in deep fried battered and breaded foods.

 Starch Sodium Octenyl Succinate (E1450) provides many benefits to ease the manufacturing process and create a quality end product.
 CAPSUL® is an example of this type of modified starch.
 CAPSUL® is specifically designed for the encapsulation of volatile flavor oils.
 This modified starch has low viscosity and both hydrophilic and hydrophobic properties.
 Its low viscosity at high solids, strong oil retention properties and consistency enables significant improvements in process efficiency and product quality over traditional encapsulation systems.